iamramo/iamramo/README.md

 # Hello, I am Ramo 👋

-Fullstack Developer · Yurchi AB · Malmö, Sweden

----
+_Building products end-to-end, from the first line of infrastructure to the last pixel of UI._

 ### About

-_Building products end-to-end, from the first line of infrastructure to the last pixel of UI._

 I'm a fullstack developer with a strong opinion that shipping good software means owning the whole stack.
 I've worked across backend APIs, databases, cloud infrastructure, and frontend, and I genuinely enjoy all of it.
 These days I'm especially drawn to AI/LLM tooling, self-hosted systems, and the kind of developer tooling that makes hard things feel easy.

----

 ### Currently building

 | Project                                       | Description                                                                   | Stack                |
 | --------------------------------------------- | ----------------------------------------------------------------------------- | -------------------- |
 | [**Zanat**](https://github.com/iamramo/zanat) | CLI tool for managing AI agent skills as versioned markdown from any Git repo | TypeScript & Node.js |

----

 ### Tech